2. Numeric vectors#

 does not mean that it is such a crude approximation

-it is only rounded when printing for aesthetic reasons.
+It was rounded when printing purely for aesthetic reasons.

 In fact, in Section 3.2.3, we will point out that the computer’s

-floating-point arithmetic allows for roughly 16 decimal digits precision
+floating-point arithmetic has roughly 16 decimal digits precision

 (but we shall see that the devil is in the detail).